See new and improved tool, this tool has been superseded by it. This tool works on Mac OS but for unknown reasons does not on Windows.

 What it does:

-It will look through the selected project and make a video from the images in each folder. if a sound file is found it is added as the audio track of the video, the audio files will also automatically be 'excluded' from the project.
+It will look through the selected project and make a video from the images in each folder. if a sound file is found it is added as the audio track for the video, the audio files will also automatically be 'excluded' from the project.
 All of the resulting videos will be scaled to the 'slide' image bounds and will be marked 'Do not re-encode.'

 It allows all images to be shown using the browser's video player, so you can go full screen for no distraction viewing.